Professional Liability Insurance: What is it, What’s Covered, and What’s Not?

 BUT depending on your risks, you might also consider:

-- Complementing your Professional Liability Insurance with separate policies for all of your business needs so that you’re covered comprehensively; OR
+Complementing your Professional Liability Insurance with separate policies for all of your business needs so that you’re covered comprehensively (learn about Business Crime Insurance); OR

 The bottom line?
 Even if you’re an expert at what you do, everyone makes mistakes.
 And even if you don’t, clients are unpredictable.
 Sometimes it only takes a single documentation error, a misstated fact, or a difference of opinion with a disgruntled client to trigger a claim.
 Any business that provides advice or service to clients for a fee is at risk of legal action and should at least consider investing in Professional Liability Insurance.

 That’s where we come in.
-With over 35 years of experience and access to over 30 insurers, PROLINK—Canada’s Insurance connection can help you find the best-fit coverage for your unique needs and your budget.
+With over 40 years of experience and access to over 30 insurers, PROLINK—Canada’s Insurance Connection can help you find the best-fit coverage for your unique needs and your budget.

 Plus, if you’re part of a professional association, you could be saving hundreds of dollars off of standard market rates through one of PROLINK’s group insurance programs!
 To learn more, contact PROLINK today!